softkave/fimidara-server-node/notes/now.md

 - [ ] Move logs to it's own service and not write directly to DB
 - [ ] Limit workspaces created by a user to 3 with a way to request for more
+- [ ] Include user agent and origin in presigned path as extra security checks
+- [ ] Support issueing mutliple file presigned paths at a time
+  - [ ] Issue paths at once in getFilePresignedPaths test
-- [ ] Use standard JWT secret for productionany cookie security issues
+- [ ] Use standard JWT secret for production
 - [ ] Should we fold permission items under agent tokens?
 Meaning we'll now have a public agent token for public users.
 Pro is, it may make auth check faster.
-- [ ] fs file provider
-- [ ] move email providers to own folder
+- [ ] Move db to another thread
 - [ ] Endpoint for deleting presigned urls
+- [ ] Custom HTML tag for fetching images and video
 - [ ] Test files like .env work on upload and read file
-- [ ] Support jwt in cookies, and look into
 - [ ] Return progress when uploading file in js sdk
 - [ ] resources fetched are currently not sorted by last updated
 - [ ] data or resource name for endpoints, decide
+- [ ] Look into sending and accepting cookies for auth and look into any cookie security issues
 - [ ] mddoc endpoint description and support markdown
 - [ ] Include request in assertions and logs for better debugging
 - [ ] Mark item deleted in endpoint call, and disallow further mutation and query actions on the item
 - [ ] Job to delete expired or spent file presigned paths
-- [ ] Remove workspaceId from get and update item endpoints
 - [ ] remove setRequired from mddoc fieldobject fields, and use requiredField and optionalField
 - [ ] Stream and start processing uploaded files immediately to avoid files using too much ram
 - [ ] Revamp UI
 - [ ] Image pipeline should help compress images to web formats, same for other frontend media
-- [ ] Hide create workspace button on frontend if user is on waitlist
 - [ ] Learn more about csrf and ssrf
-- [ ] Track collaboration requests userr has not seen?
+- [ ] Track collaboration requests user has not seen?
 - [ ] Document all errors to surface in docs
 - [ ] Handle password change required on the frontend
 - [ ] Change password with current password or forgot password on the frontend